-The sedimentation sign was first reported as a finding with high sensitivity and specificity for symptomatic LSS13).
-The presence of a positive sedimentation sign was greater depending on the severity of the morphological grade29).
-However, validation of the sedimentation sign is insufficient in patients with mild to moderate anatomical LSS^{29,30)}.
+The sedimentation sign was reported in the original paper as a finding with high sensitivity and specificity for symptomatic LSS.
+The presence of positive sedimentation sign was greater depending on the more severe the morphological grade.
+However, validation of the sedimentation sign is insufficient in patients with mild to moderate anatomical LSS.
 Although the prevalence of the positive sedimentation sign was significantly higher in the group with typical LSS symptoms (46.4%) than in the group without typical symptoms (29.3%), logistic regression analysis showed that the sedimentation sign was not a significant explanatory variable in the present study.
-These results suggest that the sedimentation sign itself was not associated with the presence or absence of typical LSS symptoms, just associated with the presence of anatomical central stenosis.
-This may be due to the fact that the present study involved a general population, and various degrees of anatomical LSS were included; therefore, these results might indicate a more generalized association between imaging findings and symptoms.
+These results suggested that the sedimentation sign itself was not associated with the presence or absence of typical LSS symptoms, just associated with the presence of anatomical central stenosis.
+This may be due to the fact that the present study involved the general population, and various degrees of anatomical LSS were included; therefore, these results might indicate a more generalized association between imaging findings and symptoms.

 It has recently been reported that FJE may be associated with symptomatic LSS.
-In degenerative lumbar spinal disorders, high levels of inflammatory cytokines in facet joint tissue have been found to be released into the spinal canal, which is suspected to be the cause of pain^{11,16,17)}.
-In addition, increased facet fluid on MRI has been reported to be highly predictive of the dynamic reduction of DCSA detected on axial-loaded MRI in the clinical assessment of LSS^{14,15)}.
+In degenerative lumbar spinal disorders, high levels of inflammatory cytokines in facet joint tissue have been found to be released into the spinal canal, which is suspected to be the cause of pain.
+In addition, increased facet fluid on MRI has been reported to be highly predictive of the dynamic reduction of DCSA detected on axial-loaded MRI in the clinical assessment of LSS.
 In the present study, the severity of FJE was not associated with the presence or absence of typical LSS symptoms.
-However, in the present analysis, the highest severity was used as a representative value of the respective findings; the level and right/left sidedness of occurrence points were not taken into account.
-These factors might be useful to improve the accuracy of detecting symptomatic LSS.
+However, in the present analysis, the highest severity was used as a representative value of the respective findings, and the level and right/left sides of occurrence points were not taken into account.
+These points might be useful for the improvement of accuracy to detect symptomatic LSS.